chainer/chainercv/docs/source/index.rst

 .. code-block:: shell

-    # If Cython has not been installed yet, install it by commands like
+    # If Cython has not been installed yet, install it by a command like
     # pip install Cython
     pip install chainercv